vmware-tanzu/velero/site/content/docs/v1.12/file-system-backup.md

 the one backing Kubernetes volumes, for example, a durable storage.

 Cons:
-- It backs up data from the live file system, so the backup data is less consistent than the snapshot approaches.
+- It backs up data from the live file system, in which way the data is not captured at the same point in time, so is less consistent than the snapshot approaches.
-- It access the file system from the mounted hostpath directory, so the pods need to run as root user and even under privileged mode in some environments.
+- It access the file system from the mounted hostpath directory, so Velero Node Agent pods need to run as root user and even under privileged mode in some environments.

 **NOTE:** hostPath volumes are not supported, but the [local volume type][5] is supported.